A Comparative Evaluation of Quantification Methods: Results

 \subsubsection{Experiments on Binary Data}

-In Figure \ref{fig:clf_bin}, we show the scores of all quantifiers using different tuned base classifiers aggregated over all considered datasets, see Section~\ref{sec:setting_tuned}.
+In Figure \ref{fig:clf_bin}, we show the scores of all quantifiers using different tuned base classifiers aggregated over all considered datasets, cf. Section~\ref{sec:setting_tuned}.
 As a baseline, we also include the results from the quantifiers that are based on the default logistic regressor.
 These results yield a few key findings.
 First, for most algorithms, tuning the base classifier does not seem to have a significant positive effect.
-Instead, for the best performing algorithms \emph{MS}, \emph{DyS}, \emph{TSX}, \emph{FM}, and \emph{TSMax}, the performance even appears to deteriorate.
-The few exceptions where tuning classifiers appear to benefit the predictions include the \emph{CC}, \emph{PCC}, \emph{CDE}, and \emph{GAC}.
+Instead, for the best performing algorithms \emph{MS}, \emph{TSX}, \emph{FM}, and \emph{TSMax}, the performance even appears to deteriorate.
+The few exceptions where tuning classifiers appear to strongly benefit the predictions include the \emph{CC}, \emph{PCC}, \emph{CDE}, \emph{GAC} methods.
 While the first two directly apply the classify and count principle, where it is to be expected that more accurate classification will tend to yield more accurate quantification, the results for the \emph{CDE} and \emph{GAC} methods pose as outliers.
+It is also notable that the effects of parameter tuning often vary strongly over the given datasets, as can be seen in Tables \ref{tab:clf_binary_ac}, \ref{tab:clf_binary_dm} and \ref{tab:clf_binary_cc} in Appendix \ref{ap:main}.
+Specifically for the \emph{PAC} and \emph{GPAC} methods, strong fluctuations over all datasets can be observed, while their overall distribution of error scores, as depicted in Figure \ref{fig:clf_bin}, appears quite robust.
 Regarding the \emph{SVM-K} and \emph{SVM-Q} methods, we observe that applying the alternative RBF-kernel appears to have a slight positive effect, but these \emph{RBF-K} and \emph{RBF-Q} variants still show inferior performance compared to most of the other quantifiers, while at the same time coming at very high computational costs.
 Overall, the given results also appear consistent over both the \emph{AE} and the \emph{NKLD} metrics.